pmlodawski/luna-studio/README.md

 Run `brunch watch --server` and then navigate to [http://localhost:3333](http://localhost:3333).
 You may also consider using [Pow](http://pow.cx) for running webserver separately.

+### Running incremental linker

+To use GHCI mode with incremental linker (aka very fast rebuild) please run `brunch watch --server --env interactive`.
+This environment has major advantage: [Save] to running new code in the browser time is very short: few seconds vs. more than minute.
+However, it has some limitations: only one browser may be connected do GHCJSi server, when new browser connects the old one will be kicked from the session.

+In interactive mode, the page is reloaded upon file save, however new code is injected a couple of seconds later.
+In the meantime you'll see console of GHCJSi containing build log redirected to the browser.

 ## Building for production

 Run `brunch build --production`. `--production` flag enables JS minification (this will take a while).
 It also disables overriding feature-switches from `localStorage`.